getsieutoc/genjutsu/README.md

 npx tiged websitesieutoc/genjutsu your-project
 ```

-Then, search and replace `ninjutsu` with your project slug.
+Then, search and replace `genjutsu` with your project slug.

 #### Install dependencies